 Another area where New Relic stands out is its unique WordPress-specific functionality.
 When you set up New Relic on a WordPress site, it opens up several new monitoring features that let you easily keep tabs on WordPress hooks, plugins, and themes.

 New Relic offers a lifetime-free plan (albeit with some limitations), as well as several premium tiers starting at $99 per month.
-In addition to our built-in free APM tool, Kinsta sites also support New Relic for application performance monitoring.
+In addition to our built-in free APM tool, Kinsta sites also support New Relic (license required) for application performance monitoring.

 Stagemonitor is a Java-specific APM that’s designed primarily for web applications.
 That makes it somewhat more limited than the other solutions on this list.
 If you work primarily with Java-based apps, Stagemonitor might just be the ticket.

 This tool’s standout feature is definitely the browser widget that enables you to monitor and gather analytics while you’re developing the application.
 This unique ability makes it easy to review your code while you’re working, making Stagemonitor ideal for web developers.

 Best of all, Stagemonitor is Free and Open Source Software (FOSS).
 In other words, it won’t cost you a thing to use.